 It doesn't have to be "al dente".
 This advice may not go in line with the traditional recommendations, but my personal preference and recommendation is to cook rice until it's fully cooked and doesn't have a firm center.

 Not necessarily.
-Although most risotto recipes are indeed made with wine, I noticed that adding wine to a risotto with other acidic ingredients, like tomatoes, will only yield a tart aftertaste.
+Although most risotto recipes are indeed made with white wine, I noticed that adding wine to a risotto with other acidic ingredients, like tomatoes, will only yield a tart aftertaste.

 This simple tomato risotto stores well and makes wonderful leftovers.
 Place the leftover risotto in the airtight container and refrigerate for up to 2 days.